 Many unit histories deal with the battalion, so you can search the library catalogue by the battalion name to find books on its activities.
 The State Library has digitised some of the unit histories.
 Go to the Unit histories box on this page to read these.

 The resources listed below are general guides to histories and suggested subject headings.

-To find specific histories, try a keyword search on the Library catalogue.
+To find specific histories, try a keyword search.
 Include the name of the unit.
 Also include keywords 'war 1914' if you wish to narrow the search.

 Add the name of the country, example Australia, to find regiments by nation.

 Also check the Official histories tab above.
 Official national war histories include detailed accounts of day-by-day military operations.

 The Australian War Memorial has a web page on AIF unit war diaries, which recorded their daily activities.,